Gradiant/Natural-Language-Explanations-4-AD/README.md

 # NLE generation for security alerts

 This repository contains examples of generated Human-Centric natural language explanations (NLEs) of explainable AI outputs.
 The system combines deep autoencoder-based anomaly detection, SHAP feature attribution for explainability, and large language models (LLMs) to produce concise, actionable explanations for SOC analysts.
 Three prompting strategies are compared: zero-shot, contextualized, and a novel HITL (Human-in-the-Loop) approach using Retrieval-Augmented Generation (RAG) with a database of human-validated alerts.
-The following picture shows the complete architecture:
+The adopted methodology is structured into five distinct phases:

+1. **Data Analysis & Preprocessing**: Network traffic from enterprise cloud services and internal subnets is aggregated via a Citrix gateway and normalized through a Flow Extractor Pipeline.
+2. **Anomaly Detection**: An Autoencoder architecture is utilized to process the flow data and predict potential irregularities.
+3. **SHAP Integration**: Represented as Feature Influence Analysis, this phase extracts specific feature importances to interpret the model's predictions.
+4. **Human-Centered Explanations**: A LLM augmented by a Retrieval-Augmented Generation (RAG) database containing historical alert data and context—synthesizes technical feature data into coherent narratives.
+5. **NLE Alignment**: An interactive feedback loop is established, allowing SOC analysts to review and refine the generated alerts, which are then fed back into the RAG database as reviewed instances for refinement.

 ![Full Architecture](pipeline.png "Full Architecture")

+Below is an overview of the complete pipeline.
+This summary breaks down how alerts are detected, analyzed, and converted into NLEs.
+It highlights how the system leverages feedback from human experts to continuously improve the quality and accuracy of its generated reports.

+1. **Data Analysis & Preprocessing**: The process begins with the raw network traffic data:
+    ```
+    443.0,6.0,117501443.00004105,7.0,7.000000000000001,487.0,326.0,349.0,0.0,69.57142857,125.3446677,111.0,0.0,46.57142857,39.61421101,6.919063964000088,0.11914747299998396,9038572.538003288,21900000.0,58899999.99996764,6.999965038699884,118000000.00002055,19600000.000040714,30200000.0,58900000.000043,17668.9999509371,117000000.0,19600000.0,30200000.0,59099999.99999999,16.0,1.0,140.0,140.0,0.05957373599999727,0.05957373599999993,0.0,349.0,77.46666667,114.8078312,13180.8381,0.0,1.0,0.0,0.0,1.0,0.0,0.0,1.0,83.0,69.57142857,46.57142857,7.0,487.0,7.000000000000001,326.0,258.0,193.0,2.9999999999999996,20.0,202210.5,65464.65291,248501.0,155920.0,58500000.0,614373.2624,58900000.0,58000000.0
+    ```
+    Network traffic flows are **captured and aggregated**.
+These values pass through a **Flow Extractor Pipeline** to be normalized into the format required by the model.
+2. **Anomaly Detection**: The normalized data is fed into a Deep Autoencoder.
+  - Reconstruction: The model attempts to reconstruct the input data.
+  - Flagging: The system calculates the reconstruction error (the difference between the input and the reconstruction).
+If this error exceeds a specific threshold, the flow is flagged as an anomaly.

+    The system detects high errors in features like `Fwd Seg Size Min` (Error: ~0.16) and `Protocol` (Error: ~0.11).
+3. **SHAP Analysis**: Once flagged, SHAP is triggered to determine why the anomaly occurred.
+It calculates the contribution of specific features to the reconstruction error of each feature.
+    ```json
+    {
+      "Fwd Seg Size Min":{
+          "Dst Port":-8.790133595352944e-06,
+          "Protocol":2.5779408450221268e-06,
+          "Flow Duration":9.724989567087246e-06,
+          "Reconstruction Error":0.16075632572466603
+      },
+      "Protocol":{
+          "PSH Flag Cnt":0.00033647298133254733,
+          "Dst Port":5.30024234092454e-06,
+          "Flow Duration":-7.196215675902855e-06,
+          "Reconstruction Error":0.11037927298176371
+      },
+      "Init Fwd Win Byts":{
+          "Dst Port":8.311301486884673e-06,
+          "Protocol":1.8031827240293408e-06,
+          "Flow Duration":-1.662190975744678e-07,
+          "Reconstruction Error":0.015642140742638866
+      }
+    }
+    ```
+4. **NLE Generation** (HITL & RAG Strategy): The core of the system is the Human-in-the-Loop (HITL) strategy using RAG.
+The LLM generates the explanation by combining three distinct inputs:
+- **Prediction analysis**: The JSON output from the Autoencoder and SHAP (the errors and feature influences).
+- **Feature Definitions**: Static context explaining what `Fwd Seg Size Min` or `FIN Flag Cnt` to guide the LLM.
+- **Similar Past Responses**: The system queries a database to retrieve `k` similar alerts that have been previously validated or written by human analysts.
+5. **NLE Alignment & Feedback Loop** (The Correction Mechanism): This is the final and most critical phase for the alignment aspect of the system:
+- The generated NLE is presented to the SOC analyst via a ChatBot/CLI interface.
+- The analyst reviews the explanation.
+If the AI's explanation is vague, inaccurate, or stylistically wrong, the analyst can edit or refine the text.
+- The refined/corrected explanation is fed back into the RAG database.

+    The next time the system encounters a similar anomaly, the RAG component will retrieve the analyst's corrected version as a "Similar Past Response".
+The LLM will use this corrected example as a template, ensuring the new explanation mimics the higher quality and accuracy of the human-refined version.

+    This creates a **feedback loop** where the AI's output becomes more **aligned with analysts** over time.

 ## ChatBot